howardjfraser/05_index_filters/README.md

 # 05 Index Filters

-This example uses custom routes to filter the an index page.
+This example uses custom routes to filter an index page.